-Record Keeping for WHS: The what, why and how long explained.
+Record Keeping for WHS: The what, why and how long explained

+Let’s face it.
+WHS record keeping is usually the least favourite task for agricultural and business owner alike.
 In this article we will explore each type of record you must keep and for how long.

 Knowing you’ve got health and safety managed is a ‘hand on heart’ thing – you know you’re doing what’s needed.
 But can you show this to someone if needed?

 How do you demonstrate or prove what you’re doing for farm safety?

 Keeping and maintaining accurate WHS records will help you to check the health and safety performance of your business and allow you to make improvements where necessary.
 It’s also essential that everyone in your workplace is aware of the records they need to keep, including knowing how to do this.

 In workplace health and safety, the old adage is if it’s not written down, it didn’t happen.
 Records can be on physical paper, or electronic.
 As long as it’s in place and accessible, how you keep records it up to you.

 You need to keep records to show how you’re managing workplace health and safety.